 The business number is ten digits long, starting with 0.

-This is the number under which a business is registered with the National Social Security Office (NSSO).
+This is the number under which a business is registered with the National Social Security Office (NSSO) - in french.

 The number is twelve digits long, with:

 - an actual registration number (7 digits), and

 The NISS number allows a person to be identified within the Belgian social security system.
 You will find this number on the back of your identity card.

 A joint committee groups companies with similar activities together so they are subject to regulations adapted to the employment conditions.

 Each employer falls under one or more joint committees.
 The General Directorate for Collective Labour Relations, under the Belgian Federal Public Service for Employment, Labour and Social Dialogue, can provide recommendations on which joint committee applies.

 An employer is a person that employs personnel in accordance with an employment contract.